Tanya-Garcia-Lab/ACEimpute/README.md

 This repository contains the data and scripts needed to reproduce results from the manuscript by Grosser, Lotspeich, and Garcia (2023+).
 This manuscript introduces the novel method "actice correction for error in imputation" (ACE imputation), which adjusts for the errors incurred when imputing censored covariates.

-The `ACEimpute` package, which corrects for imputation error, can be found in this repo [here] (ACEimpute/)
+The `ACEimpute` package, which corrects for imputation error, can be found in this repo [here](ACEimpute/)

 The `imputeCensRd` package, which implements the conditional mean imputation approaches from the paper, can be found in its own repo [here](https://github.com/sarahlotspeich/imputeCensRd).